 Activity Area Assumption Area Stated Assumption Risk Level of Uncertainty Potential Impact/Consequence if assumption wrong Consequence Rating Asset Lives and Depreciation It is assumed that asset lives will follow those set out in the asset valuation and statement of accounting policies.
 There is a risk that assets will wear out more quickly than forecast and require replacement earlier than planned.
 Moderate Any increase or decrease in costs will need to be resourced differently to the planned approach.
 Moderate Asset Values The Council revalue its assets so that carrying values are maintained at fair value.
 It is assumed that revaluations will take place a minimum of every three years and that replacement value of the assets will reflect construction costs.
 There is a risk that price level changes will be greater or lower than those assumed and that revaluation movements will be higher or lower than forecast.
 Moderate Projects will cost more if compliance requirements change or may not proceed as planned if consents are not obtained.
 Environmental and technological advancements may also require significant upgrades to plant and equipment further increasing costs to Council.
-Moderate All Timing and Level of Capital ExpenditureThe Long-Term Plan assumes that the timing and cost of capital projects and associated operating costs are determined through the Councils activity management planning process.There is a risk that capital projects may not occur as planned.
-This may have an impact on the costs of the project especially in periods of high inflation and cost escalations.HighIf projects do not capital expenditureIf projects do not differ from that f also change the co impact of any cha annual budget pr the funding impli If projects do not occur as planned, capital expenditure in any year may differ from that forecast and delay may also change the cost of individual projects.
+Moderate All Timing and Level of Capital Expenditure The Long-Term Plan assumes that the timing and cost of capital projects and associated operating costs are determined through the Councils activity management planning process.
+There is a risk that capital projects may not occur as planned.
+This may have an impact on the costs of the project especially in periods of high inflation and cost escalations.
+High If projects do not occur as planned, capital expenditure in any year may differ from that forecast and delay may also change the cost of individual projects.
 The Council will consider the impact of any change as part of the annual budget process and consider the funding implications of any cost changes.
 High External Funding Council will continue to receive external funding to top up infrastructure activities.
 There is a risk that Council may receive less external funding than the previous LTP period.
 High The Council will assess the availability of funds as part of the budget process and may revise its programme that is set out in the Long-Term Plan.
 This may include deciding to defer activities or include caveats for projects to proceed only if external funding is pursued and awarded.
 High Availability of Contractors It is assumed that contractors and materials will be available to undertaken operations and capital projects agreed in the Long-Term Plan.
 There is a risk that resources may not be available to complete budgeted works.
 This may have an impact on project timeframes and costs.
 Moderate If projects do not occur as planned, expenditure in any year may differ from that forecast and delay may also change the cost of individual projects.
 The Council will consider the impact of any change as part of the annual budget process and consider the funding implications of any cost changes.
 Moderate